November 10, 2025

 January 14, 2025

-The CODICUM project, a groundbreaking initiative exploring medieval manuscripts through biomolecular and textual analysis, held its preparatory meeting at Sweden's National Archives (Riksarkivet) on January 14–15.
+The CODICUM project held its preparatory meeting at Sweden's National Archives (Riksarkivet) on January 14–15.
 Funded by the European Research Council (ERC), the project brings together experts in medieval studies, bioarchaeology, and digital humanities from institutions across Europe.

 The meeting opened with a review of administrative details, including updates on the project’s contract with the ERC.
 Delays due to server upgrades were noted, but the team anticipates the contract will be signed by the end of February.